SoftUni-Internal/interactive-content/EN/01-Components/07-Components-Lab-Articles.md

 }
 ```

-The data has a `getData()` function which iterates through all data objects and creates instances of articles which are saved in an array and returned from the function.
+The data has a `getData()` function that iterates through all data objects and creates instances of articles.
+These are saved in an array and returned from the function.

-Later on we will learn more about real services and injectables and how to implement this the correct way.
+Later we will learn more about real services and injectables and how to implement this the correct way.

 [/slide]